“Where should I host my WordPress blog? On SiteGround or Bluehost?”

 SiteGround is a top-ranked web hosting company that’s constantly touted as a favorite for bloggers.
 Siteground is known for its excellent customer service and technology.
 They have an office in the United States and are trusted by the owners of 1,800,000 domains!

-Bluehost is a popular name in the web hosting space.
+Bluehost is also a popular name in the web hosting space.
 They are known for their low-cost hosting deals.
 Bluehost hosts over 2 million websites worldwide.

 Web host customer support is the most important thing to factor into your web hosting decision This is even more true if you don’t have a lot of technical knowledge.
 Things WILL go wrong.
 Things WILL break.
 Therefore, the true test of a quality WordPress host is how well they perform in the area of customer support.